sergio11/nimbustv_android/README.md

 ## App Screenshots 📸

-Discover **NimbusTV** and its intuitive design with these screenshots, giving you a glimpse into the app’s key features!
+Explore **NimbusTV** and its user-friendly design through these screenshots, offering a sneak peek into the app's key features!

 ### Onboarding and Getting Started 🎬

-Begin your experience on **NimbusTV** by creating a profile.
-This first step is all about setting up a unique space for your favorite EPGs and playlists.
-No need for online accounts or login—everything is managed locally for a standalone experience.
-Start organizing your content right away!
+The journey with **NimbusTV** begins by creating a profile.
+This simple step allows you to personalize your experience by organizing your favorite EPGs and playlists.
+There's no need for online accounts or logins—everything is handled locally, ensuring a smooth and self-contained experience.
+I built this feature to learn how to structure and manage app data efficiently while focusing on a seamless user experience.

 <p align="center">
   <img src="doc/screenshots/picture_1.png" />